rikushiraiwa/startup/notes.md

 -I can use BootStrap for CSS.
 It is acually better for this project since I do not need to have css folder and file.
 -In React, there is a way to creat a Form by using Form.Group and Form.control.
 There is Table also.

+## React2
+-useState: useState allows managing state within a React component.
+It helps store and update values dynamically without reloading the page.
+This is useful for handling user input, toggling elements, and managing lists.
+-useEffect: useEffect is used for handling side effects in a React component.
+It runs after the component renders and can be used for fetching data, updating local storage, or listening to events.
+It also allows cleanup actions, preventing memory leaks when components unmount.
+-Practical Application: useState is useful for tracking form inputs, managing task lists, or updating UI elements dynamically.
+-useEffect is helpful for persisting data with localStorage, handling API calls, or synchronizing UI with external changes.